 - Signs identifying plants that are toxic to dogs are placed throughout Closed Loop Park

 - Yard and Kitchen Waste Composting workshops are held at Closed Loop Park during the gardening season.

 - Master Recycler Composters are usually on hand Fridays or Saturdays to answer any questions and help troubleshoot problems.

-- Click on composting workshop link to find the current composting workshop schedule.
+- Check our composting workshop page to find the current composting workshop schedule.

-Closed Loop Park is located at the Thurston County Waste and Recovery Center:
+- Closed Loop Park is located at the…

 2418 Hogum Bay Road